Skip Navigation

 For example, amelanotic melanomas have no color.
 They appear as pink or tan spots and can be very dangerous.
 Apps based on color and pattern recognition won't pick them up.

-Dr. Aires and his colleagues use a dermoscope, a special noninvasive, handheld microscope that lights up the skin pigment network, giving doctors a much better view of what's going on underneath the skin.
+That's why doctors look at people instead of apps.
+A trained eye, how the spot feels and how it appears under a microscope are very important when ruling skin cancer out.
+Dermatologists will also use a dermoscope, a special noninvasive, handheld microscope that lights up the skin pigment network, giving doctors a much better view of what's going on underneath the skin.

 Woman on the phone.